hubba180/mr-rodgers/README.md

 #### _Learn to count like Mr. Rodgers, 6/12/2020_
 #### By _**Kyle Hubbard**_
 ## Description
 _This website includes an input field for the user in which they can enter any number that they'd like to see Mr. Rodgers count up to.
-Once they hit enter they will recieve transcript of Mr. Rodgers completeing that task_
+Once they hit enter they will recieve transcript from Mr. Rodgers completeing that task, but there's a twist, some numbers will be replaced with random statements to mimic a robot!
+See the specifications below for a complete list of what changes will be made_

 ## Specifications